 - 904.15.1.
 Cooking equipment shall be equipped with pre-engineered automatic extinguishing systems tested in accordance with UL 300 and listed and labeled for the intended application.
 The system shall be installed in accordance with this code, its listing and the manufacturer's instructions. - 904.15.2 Manual system operation and interconnection.
 Manual actuation and system interconnection for the hood suppression system shall be in accordance with Sections 904.12.1 and 904.12.2, respectively. - 904.15.3 Portable fire extinguishers.
 A portable fire extinguisher complying with Section 906.4 shall be installed within a 10-foot distance of travel from cooking appliances. - 904.15.4 Operations and maintenance.
-Automatic fire-extinguishing systems protecting commercial cooking systems shall be maintained in accordance with Sections 904.12.6.1 through 904.12.6.3. - 904.15.5 Operational permits and Submittals.
-Pre-engineered, automatic extinguishing system shop drawings shall be submitted for permit application.
-Two complete sets of drawings shall be submitted to the Denver Fire Department at 745 W Colfax Ave or Eelectronic submittals shall be made through the online portal.
+Automatic fire-extinguishing systems protecting commercial cooking systems shall be maintained in accordance with Sections 904.12.6.1 through 904.12.6.3.

+904.15.5 Operational permits and Submittals.
+Pre-engineered, automatic extinguishing system shop drawings shall be submitted for permit application. or Electronic submittals shall be made through the online portal.
 Submittals shall including the following information: